-How to play cricket ?
+How to play cricket?
 Just like baseball, there is a batting team and a fielding team.
-One member of the fielding team hurls the ball at the batsman, who wields a wooden bat and attempts to hit the ball around the field, scoring runs either by running or hitting the ball into the crowd.
-The fielding team tries to achieve two complementary aims: to get the batsmen out, and to limit the number of runs scored by the batsmen.
-First you need to understand cricket terms and terminology which will make you more easier to understand how the cricket game is played.
+One member of the fielding team hurls the ball at the batsman; who wields a wooden bat and attempts to hit the ball around the field, scoring runs either by running or hitting the ball into the crowd.
+The fielding team tries to achieve two complementary aims; to get the batsmen out and to limit the number of runs scored by the batsmen.
+First, you need to understand cricket terms and terminology which will make you easier to understand how the cricket game is played.

 The Rules of the Game, Cricket games explained

-Cricket rules !
+Cricket rules!
 Each team comprises 11 players.
 All 11 of the fielding team’s players take the field, along with two from the batting team, and two umpires.
-The game takes place on a grass oval, roughly 150 meters long and 130 meters across (although it varies from ground to ground).
+The game takes place on a grass oval, roughly 150 meters long and 130 meters across.
 In the middle of the oval is the ‘pitch’, a 22-yard-long strip of rock-hard earth covered by very short grass.
-At each end of the pitch stand three wooden stakes (‘stumps’ or ‘wickets’), with two wooden pieces (‘bails’) resting on top, giving the look of a small wooden castle.
+At each end of the pitch stand three wooden stakes (‘stumps’ or ‘wickets’); with two wooden pieces (‘bails’) resting on top, giving the look of a small wooden castle.

-Two batsman take up positions on the pitch, at either end.
+Two batsmen take up positions on the pitch, at either end.
 One begins as the ‘striker’—similar to the hitter in baseball—and one begins as the ‘non-striker’—similar to a baserunner.
-The fielding team have roles roughly analogous to the fielding set-up of a baseball team: one ‘bowler’ delivers the ball to the batsman (as does the pitcher in baseball), one ‘wicket-keeper’ stands behind the batsman to receive the ball if it is not struck by the batsman (as does the catcher in baseball), and the remaining nine members of the fielding team arrange themselves around the field.
+The fielding team has roles roughly analogous to the fielding set-up of a baseball team; one ‘bowler’ delivers the ball to the batsman (as does the pitcher in baseball); one ‘wicket-keeper’ stands behind the batsman to receive the ball if it is not struck by the batsman; the remaining nine members of the fielding team arrange themselves around the field.

-If the Batsman A hits the ball to a suitably remote and vacant part of the field, the two batsmen may—but are not obliged to—run from their end of the pitch to the other, passing by each other as they go.
-If both successfully make it from one end to the other without the fielding team striking their stumps with the ball, one run is added to the batting team’s score, and also to the individual score of Batsman A (but not to the individual score of Batsman B).
-Now, Batsman B is on strike, and the next ball will be bowled to him or her, while Batsman A stands at the non-striker’s end.
+If the Batsman A hits the ball to a suitably remote and vacant part of the field; the two batsmen may—but are not obliged to—run from their end of the pitch to the other; passing by each other as they go.
+If both successfully make it from one end to the other without the fielding team striking their stumps with the ball, one run is added to the batting team’s score.
+Also to the individual score of Batsman A (but not to the individual score of Batsman B).
+Now, Batsman B is on strike, and the next ball will be bowled to him or her; while Batsman A stands at the non-striker’s end.

 On the other hand, a delivery may produce no action.
-The batsmen may choose not to swing at the ball and let it sail harmlessly to the wicket-keeper, or may choose to strike the ball with his or her bat but then not run, unlike in baseball where running on a live ball is compulsory.
-There are no balls and strikes; as long as a player is not given out, there is no penalty for, say, swinging and missing at a delivery.
-There is also no strike zone, nor any ‘live-ball’ part of the field—the whole of the field is fair-play territory, and the batsmen can hit the ball anywhere they please in order to score runs.
+The batsmen may choose not to swing at the ball and let it sail harmlessly to the wicket-keeper; or may choose to strike the ball with his or her bat but then not run; unlike in baseball were running on a live ball is compulsory.
+There are no balls and strikes; as long as a player is not given out, there is no penalty for, say; swinging and missing at a delivery.
+There is also no strike zone, nor any ‘live-ball’ part of the field—the whole of the field is a fair-play territory; and the batsmen can hit the ball anywhere they please in order to score runs.